Mindfulness for Life

 Intentions behind this blog

-First of all, there isn't anything I choose to do in my life that I would describe in those ways.
+First of all, there isn't anything I choose to do in my life that I would describe in the words shared above.
 Secondly, the topic of my thesis is mindfulness—so pursuing a PhD on this topic with this framing just didn't make sense to me.

 But the more I was told this, the more it made me wonder what a mindful PhD might look like.
 Mindfulness is not only the focus of my research, but an integral part of my life.
 The practice is woven into the fabric of everything I do.
 For me, integrating mindfulness into the overall daily approach of pursuing my PhD seemed not only natural, but also ethical and imperative for my mental health.